KPI: Customer satisfaction

 Forward look

-KPI: Wales and Cross Borders On Time (to 3 minutes)
+KPI: Wales and Cross Borders on time (to 3 minutes)

-The percentage of rail services arriving within 3 minutes of the scheduled arrival time across Wales & Cross Borders, this is internally referred to as Passenger Time Lost.
+The percentage of rail services arriving within 3 minutes of the scheduled arrival time across Wales and Cross Borders, this is internally referred to as Passenger Time Lost.
 A weighting is applied to railway stations with the highest volume of customers so delays at higher footfall locations have a greater impact on the measure.
 For example. delays at Cardiff Central have a higher impact to the percentage compared to Pontypool and New Inn.

 Overview

-Q1 2023/24 69.1% |
+Q2 2023/24 68.5% |

-Q1 2024/25 77.4% |
+Q2 2024/25 74.4% |

 Well-being of Future Generations Act (WFGA) goals addressed: